Henry Dunant: Death and legacy

 Among several other awards in the following years, in 1903 Dunant was given an honorary doctorate by the medical faculty of the University of Heidelberg.
 He lived in the nursing home in Heiden until his death.
 In the final years of his life, he suffered from depression and paranoia about pursuit by his creditors and Moynier.
 There were even days when Dunant insisted that the cook of the nursing home first taste his food before his eyes to protect him against possible poisoning.
 In his final years, he spurned and attacked Calvinism and organized religion generally.
 He was said to be agnostic.

 According to his nurses, the final act of his life was to send a copy of Müller's book to the Italian queen with a personal dedication.
 He died on 30 October 1910, and his final words were "Where has humanity gone?"

-According to his wishes, he was buried without ceremony in the Sihlfeld Cemetery in Zurich.
+According to his wishes, he was buried without ceremony in the Sihlfeld Cemetery in Zürich.
 In his will, he donated funds to secure a "free bed" in the Heiden nursing home always to be available for a poor citizen of the region and deeded some money to friends and charitable organizations in Norway and Switzerland.
 The remaining funds went to his creditors partially relieving his debt; his inability to fully erase his debts was a major burden to him until his death.

 His birthday, 8 May, is celebrated as the World Red Cross and Red Crescent Day.
 The former nursing home in Heiden now houses the Henry Dunant Museum.
 In Geneva and other places there are numerous streets, squares, and schools named after him.
 The Henry Dunant Medal, awarded every two years by the standing commission of the International Red Cross and Red Crescent Movement is its highest decoration.

 His life is represented, with some fictional elements, in the film D'homme à hommes (1948), starring Jean-Louis Barrault, and the period of his life when the Red Cross was founded in the international film coproduction Henry Dunant: Red on the Cross (2006).
 In 2010 the Takarazuka Revue staged a musical based on his time in Solferino and the founding of the Red Cross entitled Dawn at Solferino, or Where has Humanity Gone?.